leafbladie/Custom_Requests/README.md

 -You may create a "issue" as a request but provide links of art if you have art you wish to use and the cards detail.

+-If you don't know how to do ether, you may post your cards here. http://duelistsunite.org/forum/forum/84-create-a-card/

 -Not all customs will be able to be scripted.
 There is limits.
 The ones that cannot will be closed.

 -Custom summons or attributes are not allowed.
 Custom types are still allowed.